wbreza/baseline-security-seed/SECURITY.md

 1. Configures pre-commits hooks from the `.pre-commit-config.yaml` config file.
 1. Runs all hooks to create an initial baseline check

+### Using Dev Container / Codespace

+Good news!
+The dev container is automatically configured and runs the `init-repo.sh` script as part of the dev container `postCreateCommand`.
+You repo will automatically be protected and secure.

 ## Running Secret Scanning

 After following the [setup](#Setup) section secret scanning will automatically run before all local commits.